 The C: N ratio when composting is 30 parts carbon (browns) to 1 part nitrogen (greens).
 Now, you can drive yourself nearly nuts if you try to obsess over this ratio.
 I know because I did.
 I would ask myself “Will I ever be able to do this!?
 How the heck do I know if my pile is the right ratio?”.

 Well, the first answer is YES, you will definitely be able to do this, and the second answer is heat.
 That was far too vague and confusing for me as a beginner, so here’s what I did and still do:

-I slowly fill up a 5-gallon bucket with my scraps from the kitchen (green material) and every time I empty my bucket on my pile I then fill the empty bucket up with leaves or dead straw (brown material) 3-4 times and empty it on my compost pile, too.
+I slowly fill up a 5-gallon bucket with my scraps from the kitchen (green material).
+Every time I empty my bucket on my pile I then fill the empty bucket up with leaves or dead straw (brown material) 3-4 times and empty it on my compost pile, too.

-I understand this math doesn’t make sense, but what I want you to understand is that when I started doing this my compost pile got hot for the first time ever.
+I understand this math doesn’t make sense, but when I started doing this my compost pile got hot for the first time ever.
 Now every time I empty a bucket I make a small indentation in the center of my pile, add my greens, and cover it with my browns.

 Just as your healthy microbes need food to “eat,” they also need water.
 Your pile should be moist like a squeezed sponge.
-If you live in an area that gets a steady supply of rain throughout the year then you shouldn’t have to add water to your pile.
+If you live in a consistently rainy area, you shouldn’t have to add water to your pile.

 I keep my compost covered with a tarp so I have full control over the moisture level of the pile.
-Every time I add material, which is a few times a month, I lightly water everything in.
+Every time I add compostable materials, which is a few times a month, I lightly water everything in.
 Once my fresh brown material looks evenly damp I stop watering.